Program Policies and Procedures

 Academic Appeals And Grievance

 Students have the right to appeal any grade which they feel was inappropriately assigned.
 Students will be allowed a maximum of 10 business days after the grade for a quiz or examination is made available to challenge that grade with the course instructor, unless otherwise specified in the course syllabus.
-If informal discussions with the faculy member do not resolve the appeal, the student must present, within 15 business days of receipt of the grade in question, an appeal in writing to the Associate Acadmic Dean of the College of Health Sciences, who will respond within 5 business days.
-If the response of the Associate Academic Dean does not satisfy the student, the student may appeal in writing, within 2 business days of receipt of the Associate Academic Dean’s response, to the Dean of the College of Health Sciences.
+If informal discussions with the faculy member do not resolve the appeal, the student must present, within 15 business days of receipt of the grade in question, an appeal in writing to the Associate Acadmic Dean of the College of Nursing and Health Sciences, who will respond within 5 business days.
+If the response of the Associate Academic Dean does not satisfy the student, the student may appeal in writing, within 2 business days of receipt of the Associate Academic Dean’s response, to the Dean of the College of Nursing and Health Sciences.
 The Dean will respond within 5 business days of receipt of the appeal.
 The decision of the Dean regarding the appeal is final.
 Students who do not challenge or appeal a particular grade within the appropriate time periods as described waive all future rights to appeal/challenge of that grade.
 Nonacademic grievance and appeal procedures are outlined in the Barry University Student Handbook.

 Academic Integrity And Behavior

-Promotion of academic integrity and ethical professional academic behavior are objectives of the College of Health Sciences.
+Promotion of academic integrity and ethical professional academic behavior are objectives of the College of Nursing and Health Sciences.
 Cheating or plagiarism will not be tolerated.
 Refer to the policies and procedures section of this catalog and the Barry University Student Handbook for definitions of cheating and plagiarism.

 Every student matriculating into the Allied Health Professions Program is assigned an academic advisor by the associate dean.
 Students are required to make their own acadmic decisions after consultation with the advisor.
 The advisor’s role is to advise the student but the final decision is the responsibility of the student.